tylertran349/linguaflow/README.md

 6. Click on the "Search Google Cloud projects" input field and in the dropdown menu, select the Google Cloud project you created in step 2.

 7. Click the blue **"Create API key in existing project"** button.
-Copy the generated API key (it is a long string of random letters and numbers) and save it somewhere safe for the next section (like a temporary text file).
+Copy the generated API key (it is a long string of random letters and numbers) and save it somewhere safe like a temporary text file.

+8. On LinguaFlow, click on **"Settings"** near the bottom of the sidebar and paste the API key you copied from step 7 in the **"Google Gemini API Key"** field of the settings menu.

-## Running the Application Locally (required for the Google Translate TTS option, optional otherwise)
+## Running the Application Locally (optional, only required for the Google Translate TTS option)

 ### 1. Prerequisites